M4rinz/MyFork-smart-industrial-database/README.md

 ## 📁 Repository Contents

-1. **`export.sql`**A PostgreSQL database dump (compatible with PostgreSQL version 17).
+1. **`export.sql`**A PostgreSQL database dump (compatible with TimescaleDB extension).
 This contains the schema and initial data required for the project.
 Instructions for importing this file are provided below.
 2. **`filling.py`**A Python script that populates the database using data from the provided CSV file.
 3. **`smart_app_data.csv`**
    A CSV file containing real-time data used to fill the database for testing and demonstration purposes.